ugurkocde/Intune/winget2intunewin/readme.md

 I wrote a blog post to describe and explain how the tool works: [Blog Post](https://ugurkoc.de/winget2intunewin-automatically-create-applications-for-microsoft-intune/)

 **This is a early version.
-Expect new features and bug fixes in the near time.**
+Expect new features and bug fixes in the near term.**

 ## Demo